 - (c) Near machinery emitting electromagnetic waves.
 Electromagnetic waves may disturb the operation of the control system and cause the unit to malfunction. - (d) Where flammable gas may leak, where there is carbon fiber, or ignitable dust suspension in the air, or where volatile flammables such as thinner or gasoline are handled.
-Operating the unit in such conditions may result in a fire. - Take adequate measures to prevent the outdoor unit from being used as a shelter by small animals.
-Small animals making contact with electrical parts may result in malfunctions, smoke, or fire.
+Operating the unit in such conditions can cause a fire. - Take adequate measures to prevent the outdoor unit from being used as a shelter by small animals.
+Small animals making contact with electrical parts can cause malfunctions, smoke, or fire.
 Instruct the customer to keep the area around the unit clean.